sgmurphy/wordpress-plugins/indexnow/readme.txt

 == Description ==

 IndexNow Plugin for WordPress enables automated submission of URLs from WordPress sites to the multiple search engines without the need to register and verify your site with them.
 Once installed, the plugin will automatically generate and host the API key on your site.
 It detects page creation/update/ deletion in WordPress and automatically submits the URLs in the background.
 This ensures that search engines will always have the latest updates about your site.
-This plugin submits URLs to a generic end point 'https://api.indexnow.org/indexnow' and these URLs are shared to all participating search engines.

 Some other handy features included in the plugin: